AlexandrosTalji/JPGtoPNGconverter/README.md

 # your desktop.

 # Just go to the command line and make sure that you
-# have install puthon3 and you are in the right directory
+# have installed puthon3 and you are in the right
-# which has the images.
+# directory which has the images.

 # Now type in the command line the following
 # python3 JPGtoPNGconverter.py <JPGimagesFolder>/ new/